-POLICY: Any student that anticipates the need for a leave of absence must request and receive approval for said leave.
+POLICY: Any student that anticipates the need for a leave of absence must request and receive approval for saidleave.
 If the student is not continuously enrolled and takes no classes for more than three semesters, the student will be considered withdrawn.
 Active withdrawal involves first withdrawing from the University and then notifying the School of Nursing, Kinesiology and Health Sciences, Nursing Program.

 - 1. All requests for a leave of absence are to be submitted to the appropriate Assistant Chair by personal letter giving time of leave and length requested and rationale.
-The Assistant Chair will make a determination based upon the circumstances as presented in each individual case and the leave is for a defined time period. - 2.
+The Assistant Chair will make a determination based upon the circumstances as presented in each individual case and the leave is for adefined time period. - 2.
 University: A student leaving the University at any time during the term must officially withdraw; otherwise, the student will receive an "F" or "X" or "NR" for each course in which the student is enrolled.
 The current withdrawal policies and procedures are stated in the Wright State University undergraduate and graduate catalog. - 3.
 School of Nursing, Kinesiology and Health Sciences, Nursing Program: In addition to withdrawing from the University, the student must notify the School of Nursing, Kinesiology and Health Student Affairs Office of the student's intent.
-The student must apply for readmission if they have withdrawn. - 4.
-Re-enrollment is not automatic.
-Currently enrolled students receive priority over re-applicants or transfer students.
-Returning students are admitted on a space available basis.
-A person whose nursing program is interrupted for any reason must meet the degree requirements in effect at the time of readmission to the College.
-Students may be required to repeat a course if the content of the original course is considered to be out of date.
+The student must applyfor readmission if they have withdrawn.